plone/training/frontpage.rst

     import datetime

-    class front pageView(BrowserView):
+    class frontpageView(BrowserView):
-        """The view of the conference front page
+        """The view of the conference frontpage
         """

         def talks(self):